-A Senior Management Team comprising of the Chief Executive, the Senior Press Manager and the Head of Operations allows for better distribution of organisational responsibility and both staff and Trustees continue to be happy with the structure.
-The Head of Operations has particular responsibility for issues relating to governance and the Treasurer for the financial management of the organisation.
+A Senior Management Team comprising of the Chief Executive and the Senior Press Manager allows for better distribution of organisational responsibility and both staff and Trustees continue to be happy with the structure.

 The Advisory Committee is a principal advisory committee to the Trustees and is a voluntary group of distinguished experts from the fields of science, engineering, medicine, journalism and communications, who provide expertise and advice.
 The group meets three times a year.